nguyricky/RickyGPT/README.md

   <img src="https://img.shields.io/badge/chatGPT-74aa9c?style=for-the-badge&logo=openai&logoColor=white">
 </p>

+## About

+RickyGPT is an AI-powered text generation project that harnesses the power of the OpenAI API to provide intelligent and context-aware responses.
+Named after the renowned GPT-3 model, this project brings advanced natural language processing capabilities to Discord.

 ## License

-RickyGPT is a MIT License software by [Ricky Nguyen](https://github.com/nguyricky)
+RickyGPT is an MIT License software by [Ricky Nguyen](https://github.com/nguyricky)